 Eggs | as healthy as they're cracked up to be?

-With an active lifestyle, there is no need to fear eating eggs.
+With an active lifestyle, don't fear eating eggs.

 We have decades of clinical research demonstrating no link between egg consumption and an increased risk of heart disease!